|Black, chocolate, yellow, apricot, fawn, silver

-Now, let’s flip the coin and talk about the other things you need to know.
+Now, let’s flip the coin and discuss the other things you need to know.
 The Pug cannot tolerate being alone.
 He loves people that much.
 He also has a high propensity for weight gain.
-The Lab has an oily coat that is waterproof that some people may find offensive because of its odor, especially when it gets wet.
-He is a barker with a stronger prey drive to chase than the Pug which may prompt him to chase the cat.
+The Lab has a waterproof, oily coat that some people may find offensive because of its odor, especially when it gets wet.
+He is a barker with a stronger prey drive than the Pug.